-It looks like just another day in her busy calendar, with President Mary Robinson attending the 25th-anniversary celebrations of the single parent support group Cherish.
-There was no inkling of the important announcement due to follow later that evening,
+When President Mary Robinson attended the 25th-anniversary celebrations of the single parent support group Cherish there was no inkling of the important announcement due to follow later.

 In the last few months, the President has made no secret of her desire to work in the area of human rights, once her term of office ends.
 The outgoing government, under Taoiseach John Bruton, has endorsed her candidature for the position.

 I do have a very strong inner sense of justice.
 I have a sense that, perhaps, part of the commitment to human rights is understanding how vital it is in societies, and then being able to communicate in a broader sense.

 In a statement this evening she said that she was honoured by her appointment, and deeply appreciated the trust and confidence which the Secretary-General had placed in her.
 She also said she valued the support of the Irish Government in promoting her for the post.
 While the position poses daunting challenges, they are ones she is gladly prepared to accept.

 The UN position is undoubtedly an honour for President Robinson, but there is an issue regarding commencing her new role in September, as her term in the presidency doesn’t expire until December.
 At the time this report was broadcast, it was unclear if she would serve her full term of office, or if a presidential election would be called earlier than expected.

 In March 1997, when asked about the possibility of an early resignation in the event of her appointment to the United Nations, Mrs Robinson emphasised her commitment to her role as President of Ireland,